open-telemetry/opentelemetry-specification/specification/trace/api.md

 #### End

 Finish the `Span`.
 This call will take the current timestamp to set as `Span`'s end time.
-Implementations MUST ignore all subsequent calls to `End` (there might be exceptions when Tracer is streaming event and has no mutable state associated with the `Span`).
+Implementations SHOULD ignore all subsequent calls to `End` and any other Span methods, i.e. the Span becomes non-recording by being ended (there might be exceptions when Tracer is streaming events and has no mutable state associated with the `Span`).

-Call to `End` of a `Span` MUST not have any effects on child spans.
+Call to `End` MUST NOT have any effects on child spans.
 Those may still be running and can be ended later.

+Calls to `End` MUST NOT inactivate the `Span` in any `Context` it is active in.
+It MUST still be possible to use an ended span as parent via a Context it is contained in.
+Also, any mechanisms for putting the Span into a Context MUST still work after the Span was ended.

 Parameters: